carmenhchung-zz/clean-nest/README.md

 - [x] Postgresl database was used.
 - [x] APIs such as Google maps API, Cloudinary API, and Mailgun API were used.
 The latter two API keys were stored in environment variables.
 - [x] For functionality, gems such as geocoder (for Google maps), geocomplete (for autocompleting address searches), Bootstrap (for CSS formatting), devise (for login authentication), toastr (for customising the alerts/messages shown to the user), shrine and cloudinary (for image upload and saving with Heroku), jquery-ui-sass-rails (for the date picker), and ransack (for search functionality).
 - [x] For testing, rspec-rails, rails-controller-testing, and dotenv-rails were used.
-Testing was done specifically on the search functionality in the pages controller to check the results of the following: (i) when
+Testing was done specifically on the search functionality in the pages controller to check things like what would happen when the user did not enter search parameters.

 <a name="keyfeatures"/></a>
 ## KEY FEATURES